 This paper discusses a RMI driven approach to building Web Services for an existing Java Application.
 We deal with the basics of JAX-RPC and steps in using Sun's Java Web Services Developer Pack (JWSDP).
 We describe the architecture and process used to implement a Web Services wrapper layer over an existing RMI-enabled Java application.Testing: Creating checklists (Checklists 201)

 This paper propels the goodness of custom-made checklists and aims to help test organizations build their own checklists.
-Creation and selection of items for a checklist can be the make-or-break of a checklist strategy.Moving ASP to ASP .NET
+Creation and selection of items for a checklist can be the make-or-break of a checklist strategy.Migrating from Classic ASP to ASP .NET

 When Test Organizations plan serious implementation of checklist driven testing, systematic approach to deal with these rapidly growing custom checklists becomes a critical factor.
 It is not only difficult to manage growing number of checklists, but also successful implementation becomes questionable.
 This document describes how checklists can be further classified according to their usage and hence be organized.